Refrigerating cake for fondant

 Hi Natalie

 I have several posts that deal with that subject.
-It is a dilemma because of the fact that you don't refrigerate the cake after it is on the cake.
+It can be a dilemma because of the fact that you don't refrigerate the cake after it is on the cake.
 But there are many fillings that work with a non refrigerated cake and ways to work with a cake to make it more stable.
+See Update in the post above.

-This post: Moist cake recipe and filling for a fondant cake is a good one and it has links to the best cakes and the best fillings to use with your fondant cakes.
+This post: Moist cake recipe and filling for a fondant cake is a good one and it has links to the best cakes and the best fillings to use with your fondant creations.

-This post: Best wedding cake fillings for fondant cakes talks about why mousse is not a good choice.
+This post talks about why mousse is probably not a good choice.

-And yet another post: Filling a cake buttercream versus whipped cream filling for a fondant cake and little about freezing.
+And yet another post on filling with buttercream versus whipped cream for a fondant cake.

-If you have not heard about The Cake Stackers, you should check out my review on the wedding cake stands page on this website.
-I use the Stackers and have introduced them to many other cake decorators who also use and love them.
+If you have not heard about The Cake Stackers, you should check them out I use the Stackers and have introduced them to many other cake decorators who also use and love them.
 It makes a difference as your cakes will turn out perfectly level and centered, and will not shift during transport.
+Go to the Tools page to order them from this site.

 I hope all of the posts help you out.
-Happy Cake Decorating to you and please up date us and or add a photo to the site of your cake.
+Happy Cake Decorating :-)

 Fondant Border-made ahead of time?